Alliancebernstein L.P. Has $14.96 Million Stock Position in Ormat Technologies, Inc. (NYSE:ORA)

 Several other institutional investors also recently made changes to their positions in ORA.
 BlackRock Inc. grew its stake in shares of Ormat Technologies by 66.9% during the fourth quarter.
 BlackRock Inc. now owns 7,068,768 shares of the energy company’s stock worth $638,168,000 after purchasing an additional 2,832,287 shares during the period.
 Great West Life Assurance Co.
 Can grew its stake in shares of Ormat Technologies by 17,934.7% during the third quarter.
 Great West Life Assurance Co.
 Can now owns 541,582 shares of the energy company’s stock worth $6,606,000 after purchasing an additional 538,579 shares during the period.
 Global Alpha Capital Management Ltd. grew its stake in shares of Ormat Technologies by 59.9% during the third quarter.
 Global Alpha Capital Management Ltd. now owns 1,415,360 shares of the energy company’s stock worth $83,354,000 after purchasing an additional 530,220 shares during the period.
 Handelsbanken Fonder AB grew its stake in shares of Ormat Technologies by 146.1% during the third quarter.
 Handelsbanken Fonder AB now owns 504,707 shares of the energy company’s stock worth $29,833,000 after purchasing an additional 299,629 shares during the period.
 Finally, Kranot Hishtalmut Le Morim Ve Gananot Havera Menahelet LTD grew its stake in shares of Ormat Technologies by 674.4% during the fourth quarter.
 Kranot Hishtalmut Le Morim Ve Gananot Havera Menahelet LTD now owns 342,259 shares of the energy company’s stock worth $31,136,000 after purchasing an additional 298,060 shares during the period.
 77.41% of the stock is owned by institutional investors and hedge funds.

 ORA has been the subject of a number of research analyst reports.
+TheStreet raised Ormat Technologies from a “c+” rating to a “b-” rating in a research note on Friday, December 4th.
+Roth Capital boosted their target price on Ormat Technologies from $70.00 to $100.00 and gave the company a “neutral” rating in a research note on Tuesday, February 2nd.
 Bank of America initiated coverage on Ormat Technologies in a research note on Tuesday, December 29th.
 They issued a “buy” rating and a $96.00 target price for the company.
-TheStreet raised Ormat Technologies from a “c+” rating to a “b-” rating in a research note on Friday, December 4th.
-JPMorgan Chase & Co. boosted their target price on Ormat Technologies from $86.00 to $94.00 and gave the company a “neutral” rating in a research note on Wednesday, January 20th.
-Finally, Roth Capital boosted their target price on Ormat Technologies from $70.00 to $100.00 and gave the company a “neutral” rating in a research note on Tuesday, February 2nd.
+Finally, JPMorgan Chase & Co. boosted their target price on Ormat Technologies from $86.00 to $94.00 and gave the company a “neutral” rating in a research note on Wednesday, January 20th.
 Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
 Ormat Technologies has an average rating of “Hold” and an average price target of $89.00.

 Shares of Ormat Technologies stock opened at $78.20 on Friday.
 The firm has a market cap of $4.38 billion, a price-to-earnings ratio of 51.79, a price-to-earnings-growth ratio of 6.68 and a beta of 0.49.
 The stock’s 50-day moving average is $109.24 and its 200-day moving average is $82.22.
 Ormat Technologies, Inc. has a one year low of $53.44 and a one year high of $128.87.
 The company has a debt-to-equity ratio of 0.88, a current ratio of 2.25 and a quick ratio of 2.11.